 Big Cats in Vermont

-Canada Lynx, Catamount, Eastern Cougar Sightings in VT
+Canada Lynx, Catamounts, Eastern Cougar Sightings in VT

 The really big cats are making a comeback here in Vermont.
 Sightings of the Canada Lynx have now been confirmed.
 The Canada Lynx are now living in Vermont.
 Some people also claim that the Catamount, Panther or Cougar are here as well.
 Be sure to scroll to the bottom of the page to read recent VT sightings.
 Ask us about VT Catamount, Cougars or Lynx or share your Vermont wildlife comments.
 To feature your business, contact us.